cosmos/cosmos-sdk/docs/cosmos-hub/ledger.md

 ### Confirm your address

 Run this command to display your address on the device.
-Use the keyName you gave your ledger key.
-The `-d` flag is supported in version 1.5 and higher.
+Use the `keyName` you gave your ledger key.
+The `-d` flag is supported in version `1.5.0` and higher.

 ```bash
 gaiacli keys show <keyName> -d